 Culture bumps are normal when moving to any foreign country

-Recently, we have been publishing blogs by expats TicoNuevo and FloridaTico that our readers seem to like.
+Recently, we have been publishing blogs by ex-pats TicoNuevo and FloridaTico that our readers seem to like.
 Why do readers like them?
 Because they tell you the truth!
 Because they don’t only tell you about all the great things that Costa Rica offers but also about all these culture bumps they hit on the way!

 Many readers of our blogs might think these culture bumps only exist for those who move to Costa Rica.
 Well, surprise surprise, they’re not.
-There is a website that is called exactly that, Culture Bumps, and it is a space where expats tell their stories.
+There is a website that is called exactly that, Culture Bumps, and it is a space where ex-pats tell their stories.
 It’s fun to read.

 If you’ve spent some time in another culture, often wondering what on earth just happened or what you might have done or said wrong.
 We all tend to take our own values, beliefs, and behaviors for granted and only notice them when someone else deviates from them.

 A great read is a book by Herman Wouk, Don’t Stop the Carnival.
-I read this book about 30 years ago and still enjoy the memories of reading it, how this could have been playing in Costa Rica instead on the island of Amerigo.
-This is the amusing tale of New York public relations man Norman Paperman that centers on a universal dream – quitting the rat race, escaping to the sunny Caribbean to loll about in the sunshine amidst scantily-clad beauties, and be the King of one’s own alcohol-induced domain.
+I read this book about 30 years ago and still enjoy the memories of reading it.
+This could have been playing in Costa Rica instead of the island of Amerigo.
+This is the amusing tale of New York public relations man Norman Paperman that centers on a universal dream – quitting the rat race.
+Norman escapes to the sunny Caribbean to loll about in the sunshine amidst scantily-clad beauties.
+He becomes the King of one’s own alcohol-induced domain.
 Amazon sells it for the Kindle for $9,59.
 I’m sure you’ll love it as much as I did.

-Most of these stories are funny when you read them, but many are not so funny at all when they happen to you.
+Most of these stories are funny when you read them.
+But many are not so funny at all when they happen to you.
 And that is what we are trying to do at GoDutch Realty: get you ready for that huge step in life, your retirement in Costa Rica and make those bumps as soft as we can.

-If you like this blog, connect with me on Google+ or subscribe to my newsletter by clicking the banner below.
+If you like this blog, subscribe to my newsletter by clicking the banner below.